Existence of a weak solution for fractional Euler-Lagrange equations: Introduction

 \subsection{Organisation of the paper}

 The paper is organized as follows.
-In Section \ref{section2}, we give some usual notations of spaces of continuous functions and we remind the definitions of the fractional operators of Riemann-Liouville.
-Then, we give some useful properties of these fractional operators.
-Section \ref{section3} is devoted to the study of the space $\E$ on which the Lagrangian functional $\LL$ will be defined.
-In particular, we prove that it is a separable reflexive Banach space.
-In Section \ref{section4}, we are interested in the variational structure of \eqref{elf} and we prove Theorem \ref{thm1} stating that every critical points of $\LL$ on $\E$ are weak solutions of \eqref{elf}.
-In Section \ref{section5}, we prove Theorem \ref{thm2} stating, under coercivity and convexity conditions, that $\LL$ admits a global minimum on $\E$.
-Section \ref{section6} is devoted to some examples.
+In Section~\ref{section2}, some usual notations of spaces of functions are given.
+We recall the definitions of the fractional operators of Riemann-Liouville and some of their properties.
+Section~\ref{section3} is devoted to the introduction and to the study of the appropriate reflexive separable Banach space $\E$.
+In Section~\ref{section4}, the variational structure of \eqref{elf} is considered and we prove Theorem~\ref{thm1}.
+In Section~\ref{section5}, we prove Theorem~\ref{thm2}.
+Then, Section~\ref{section6} is devoted to some examples.
+Finally, a conclusion ends this paper.